 In 2012 the building was transformed into The Russian Tea Room; a café & gift emporium.
 In 2014 the building was repurposed to become Forage Restaurant, a well-loved café, deli & shop which took seasonal ingredients from local producers to create ‘tasty food with real heart’.
 Lovely Forage sold home-made preserves, takeaway meals & giftware until 2015 when the property was again put up for sale.

-4-6 The High Street was purchased by The Peel Entertainment Group and following an 18 month restoration project has been lovingly brought back to its former glory.
-In the summer of 2017, Alexander’s Bar & Kitchen was born following a grand opening and it’s been yours to share ever since.
+4-6 The High Street was acquired by Susannah Daley and following an 18-month restoration project was lovingly brought back to its former glory.
+In the summer of 2017, Alexander’s Grand Café, Bar & Terrace was born following a grand opening and it’s been yours to share ever since.